GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Abstract

 \section{Abstract}

-Multimodal large language models (MLLMs) have made significant progress in integrating visual and linguistic understanding.
-Existing benchmarks typically focus on high-level semantic capabilities, such as scene understanding and visual reasoning, but often overlook a crucial, foundational ability: geometric perception.
-Geometric perception involves understanding geometric shapes, structures, and spatial relationships, which are essential for supporting higher-level semantic tasks.
-Despite its importance, this capability remains underexplored in current MLLM research.
-To address this gap, we introduce GePBench, a novel benchmark designed to assess the geometric perception abilities of MLLMs.
-Our extensive evaluations reveal that current state-of-the-art MLLMs exhibit significant deficiencies in geometric perception tasks.
-Furthermore, we show that models trained with GePBench data demonstrate substantial improvements on a wide range of benchmark tasks, highlighting the critical role of geometric perception in enabling advanced multimodal applications.
-Our code and datasets will be publicly available.
+Geometric shapes play important roles in both physical world and human cognition.
+While multimodal large language models (MLLMs) have made significant advancements in visual understanding, their abilities to recognize geometric shapes and their spatial relationships, which we term \emph{geometric perception}, are not explicitly and systematically explored.
+To address this gap, we introduce GePBench, a novel benchmark specifically designed to assess the geometric perception capabilities of MLLMs.
+Our extensive evaluations reveal that even the current state-of-the-art MLLMs exhibit significant deficiencies in geometric perception tasks.
+Furthermore, we show that models trained with GePBench data demonstrate considerable improvements on a wide range of downstream tasks, highlighting the critical role of geometric perception in enabling advanced multimodal applications.
+Our code and datasets are available at \href{https://github.com/Changhao-Xiang/GePBench}{https://github.com/Changhao-Xiang/GePBench}.